daniele77/daniele77.github.io/_drafts/flip-model-pattern.md

 to perform some kind of statistical elaboration on the collected data set and send alarms when some criteria are met.
-The data collected from the sensor network is structured in a complex lattice of objects resembling the ones you would find in the physical world, so that the elaboration modules can navigate the data in a more natural way.
+The data collected from the sensor network is structured in a complex lattice of objects resembling the ones you would find in the physical world so that the elaboration modules can navigate the data in a more natural way.
 The retrieval operation is a complex long task, involving several network protocols,